tawsifkhan/Learning-Hadoop/README.md

 # Learning-Hadoop

 I started with the Udacity [Introduction to Hadoop and MapReduce](https://www.udacity.com/course/intro-to-hadoop-and-mapreduce--ud617) online course.
 I would recommend this course to anyone who is willing to get started with Hadoop; one of the main reasons being the easy-to-setup VM in the course which comes with Cloudera's CDH.
+I am also working towards this Data Science [course](https://www.coursera.org/specializations/jhudatascience) on Coursera.

 I found this [video](https://www.youtube.com/watch?v=bcjSe0xCHbE) pretty useful and unique to understand the objectives of the Mappers and Reducers in a Hadoop job.
 And [this](http://bradhedlund.com/2011/09/10/understanding-hadoop-clusters-and-the-network/) is a pretty comprehensive article that helped me understand the architecure.